effExTeam/SMEFT-EWPO-Higgs/README.md

 Following files/folders are available in this repository:

 1. SMEFT-matching.nb and CoDEx.m : The most general gauge-invariant BSM Lagrangians included in the article are implemented in CoDEx.
 The step-by-step procedure and the SMEFT matching results are present in 'SMEFT-matching.nb'.
-For more information on CoDEx, see [CoDEx](https://github.com/effExTeam/CoDEx-1.0.0).
+For more information, see [CoDEx](https://github.com/effExTeam/CoDEx-1.0.0).

 2. Parameter-fits.nb and OptEx.m : The SMEFT Wilson coefficients and the EWPO & the Higgs observables are implemented to OptEx (see source [OptEx](https://github.com/FlavorIITG/OptexDocs)), to extract allowed parameter space using inference method based on Bayesian framework.
 We demonstrate the steps to deduce the allowed parameter space (2D posteriors) for example models in 'Parameter-fits.nb'.